Home › Tax & Contributions › SSAS Death Benefits & the April 2027 IHT Change

 Current vs Post-April 2027: Summary Table

 The April 2027 change is significant and complex.
 The interaction between IHT on the pension estate and Income Tax when beneficiaries receive funds is still being worked through by HMRC.
-Professional advice specific to your circumstances is strongly recommended before making planning decisions.
+Speak to your SSAS scheme administrator about how the April 2027 change affects your estate planning before making planning decisions.

 Disclaimer: This article is for educational purposes only and does not constitute financial advice.
 SSAS pensions are corporate pension schemes registered with HMRC and overseen by The Pensions Regulator (TPR), and do not require FCA regulation.
 Tax rules are subject to change and depend on individual circumstances.
 The April 2027 IHT change was announced in the Autumn Budget 2024 and details were subject to consultation at the time of writing.